hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 --- | ---
 Photo Mode | Single/Timelapse | Capture image when capture button is pressed, or after a specified Photo Interval.
 Photo Interval | ![](images/image65.jpg) | Time after capture image/video button is pressed that the image is captured (only enabled for Photo Mode: Time Lapse).
 This value is displayed on the capture image/video button when a time-lapse is set.
+Use Camera Gimbal Control | On / Off | Enable to allow the gimbal indicator to be used as a control for setting the gimbal pitch.
+If enabled the on-screen gimbal joystick cannot be used.

 <table>
 <colgroup>
 <col style="width: 50%" />